containerize-com/Products/en/live-chat/chatwoot/_index.md

 description: Chatwoot is an open source live chat software for customer support.
 It provides multiple instant messaging channels like web widget, facebook, twitter, etc.
 singlepageh1title: Open Source Alternative to Intercom, Drift, and Freshchat
 singlepageh2title: Chatwoot is an open-source live chat software for businesses.
 It supports multiple communication channels like Facebook and Twitter in a unified Omni inbox.
-Shortdescriptionlistingpage: Chatwoot is an open-source live chat software for businesses.
-It supports multiple communication channels like Facebook and Twitter in a unified Omni inbox.
+Shortdescriptionlistingpage: Chatwoot is designed to be deployed quickly and easily, you can install it on Heroku with the “One-Click Heroku Deploy” button.
+It does offer other ways of installation like docker images.
 linktitle: Chatwoot
 Imagetext:  Live Chat Software
 draft: false